 What brings great interest in your handy pocket guide, is the format of the accommodation listings at the back.
 Here a traveller would consult the tabulated guide to glean information about possible lodgings: how many public rooms do they have, number of parlours, and is there a separate suite of servants’ quarters available?
 All these categories – older iterations of the swimming pool, child-friendly, internet connection filters of today – are displayed in a compare and contrast format, covering the options offered by (mainly) landladies in the district:

-To delve into more historic reminders of our need for summer exploration please book a ticket to join us online on 18 August.
+To delve into more historic reminders of our need for summer exploration view our recent public talk.
 You can also see the collections in person by registering for free membership of the National Art Library.
 We can be found on the second floor of the V&A – take a seat in the historic reading rooms and make your own journeys of discovery this summer!